 Are there likely to be any problems with dental implants?

 Done correctly by a qualified dental surgeon, dental implants are a highly successful tooth replacement option.
-As with any procedure, there is always a slight risk of complication or other issues.
+As with any procedure, there is always a slight risk of complications or other issues.

 Damage, pain to the gums or teeth along with the risk of infection are all possible risks to consider.